Omoluabi1003/PtMatch/README.md

 3. Create any remaining St. Lucie columns (`ZIP+4`, `LAT`, `LONG`, `FEATID`, `COUNTYID`, `COUNTY`, `FIRECODE`, `POLCODE`, `EFFDATE`, `TDTCODE`) and fill them with `NA` where not supplied. `COUNTYID` is set to `111` and `COUNTY` is "St. Lucie".
 4. Reorder the columns to match the existing CSV and remove duplicate rows.
-5. Compare the cleaned records with `ST LUCIE_2025-07-01.csv` to identify rows present in the latter that do not appear in the StAddy export.
+5. Compare the cleaned records with `ST LUCIE_2025-07-01.csv` to identify rows present in the StAddy export that do not appear in the existing file.

 ## Required tools